cloud-gov/product/helpwanted/CustomBrokerDemo.md

   - In Progress
   - Awaiting Acceptance
       - Work with a member of the cloud.gov team to accept the delivered work.
-- The solution should include a CI pipeline that completes the major portions of the tutorial as if a user was doing it from the CLI.
+- The solution should include an automated test suite that completes the major portions of the tutorial as if a user was doing it from the CLI.
 That is, the tutorial will guide the user through a series of steps to register a broker and make it available as a service.
-The `cf` or other CLI commands enumerated in the tutorial to accomplish this will be executed within a CI pipeline, mimicking the steps a user takes while working through the tutorial.
+The `cf` or other CLI commands enumerated in the tutorial to accomplish this will be executed within an automated test suite, mimicking the steps a user takes while working through the tutorial.
 This verifies the steps in the tutorial are correct.
-CI allows the cloud.gov team to ensure the solution works on the platform.
-The CI pipeline could also be used as a guide for the IaC a user would create in their environment.
+An automated test suite allows the cloud.gov team to ensure the solution works on the platform.
+The automated test suite could also be used as a guide for the IaC a user would create in their environment.

 #### How to deliver
 - Submit a series of pull-requests to cloud.gov github repositories.
 The appropriate repositories will be determined during the Grooming / Ready phase.